masoodad/ws_researchTrack/assignment2/README.md

     - ***include:*** Folder with the common module files, similar to the Libs.

 ## Installation
+For running this file we assume that you already have ROS workspace created and other required files.
 To install this package, just clone it inside your ROS workspace, running:

 ```
 $ git clone https://github.com/masoodad/ws_researchTrack/tree/main/assignment2